dimfeld/website/posts/starting_with_solana_part02.md

 `try_accounts` takes an array of expected `AccountInfo` structures, and expects the implementor (almost always automatically done through the macro) to take the expected number of accounts from the front of the list and then change the reference to point to the remaining slice of the list.
-This feels a lot more like C than Rust, but everything using Anchor is autogenerating it anyway so the bug risk is fairly low.
+This feels a lot more like C than Rust, but given the Solana VM's [strict execution limits](https://docs.solana.com/developing/programming-model/runtime#compute-budget) it makes sense, and everything using Anchor is autogenerating it anyway so the bug risk is fairly low.
 Both structures such as `Create` and the Account structures such as `Account` and `Signer` implement this trait and try_accounts.

 In `Create`, `base_account` is the structure we looked at above, which holds the actual counter value.
 The `Accounts` derive macro